Skip to Content

 Step 2: Spray the surface with your store-bought detergent (or ammonia-based cleaner), wipe it down using a cotton towel, and then rinse it down with clean water then wipe dry with another cotton towel.

-While these 2 steps can work, you can go beyond that using a hard-water remover for water stains and then an acrylic resin cleaner for deeper cleaning.
+While these 2 steps can work, you can go beyond that by using a hard-water remover for water stains and then an acrylic resin cleaner for deeper cleaning.

 These two cleaners can serve as steps 3 and 4 if you prefer to do them.
 Rinse the cleaners with water and dry them with a cotton towel.

-Large wooden kitchen with hardwood floors, acrylic countertops, and island with three chairsDepending on the finish of the acrylic countertops, polishing the surface is possible, and making the countertops shine can be accomplished.
+Depending on the finish of the counter, polishing the surface is possible, and making it shine can be accomplished.
 After your regular cleaning, here are the steps to follow to make your countertops shine.

 Step 2: Create small circles overlapping each other and rub the surface with the sponge